tenjava-2014/MrTangDev-t2/README.md

 1. Install plugin
 2. Start up server
-3. Begin with /createbutton, this will give you a stone button
+3. Begin with /createbutton, this will give you some instructions

 <!-- Hi, MrTangDev!
 This is the default README for every ten.java submission. -->